Published: April 3, 2018

 For picture books, the illustrations set the tone.
 Some writers are both, but many need to team up with an artist.
 Look for illustrators online, at art colleges, or through the Society of Children’s Book Writers and Illustrators.
 Consider how the illustrations can compliment and enhance the text, as well as the tone, of the story.
 And you might want to browse this wonderful collection of podcasts by illustrator Nick Patton (Sam and the Seven-Pound Perch).

 A storyboard will help you figure out how the words and illustrations will interact in your book, and how many illustrations you will need.
 Determine what piece of text will go on each page, and what illustration will accompany it.
 Work with your illustrator to decide if the text will go over illustrations (in which case they need to leave some space for it) or if it will be on one side, with an illustration on the other.
 We recommend 48 pages total for POD (print-on-demand) picture books in order to have spine text.
 With that said, they can be shorter or longer.

 Click to download a simple Storyboard.

 Is your story intended to inspire?
 Amuse?
 Inform?
 Some books tell an amusing or touching story, but if your book has a message, present it without preaching or judgement.
 Consider what you are trying to say, and how to say it in a clear, simple voice.
 Match the illustrations to the story tone and theme.

 Generally, picture books are aimed at children from one to preschool years, but they can reach higher grades, too.
 And I always remember that slightly older kids might be able to read them aloud to younger ones, as my kids did when they were growing up.

 Once your book is written and your illustrations are complete, you’ll need a designer to put it all together.
 A designer lays out the text with an appropriate font, creates front and back covers, and makes the files from which you will print your book.

-For more information on publishing children’s books, visit Luminare Press.
+For more information visit our page on publishing children’s books.